 - Students are our priority.
 We exist to serve students at whatever age and stage and provide them with an excellent, well-rounded education and supports that meet their needs, give them access to careers and enhanced upward mobility, and foster their civic engagement and leadership potential. - Equity drives our system.
 We make equity-driven decisions, elevating the voices of those who have been underserved, and actively identify and remove systemic barriers that have prevented students of color, first generation college students, low-income students, adult learners, and rural students from accessing and succeeding in higher education.
-Access, justice, and affordability are embedded in our definition of equity. - A varied, aligned, and articulated system is essential for success.
-We embrace and foster the diversity of the state's institutions--including public and private, research and regional, four-year and two-year, and credential and certificate programs--located across the state that seamlessly serve the educational and workforce needs of our life-long learners.

-- We reinforce the P-20 education continuum.
+Access and affordability are embedded in our definition of equity. - A varied, aligned, and articulated system is essential for success.
+We seamlessly serve the educational and workforce needs of our life-long learners across the state's institutions.
+We value the diversity of our institutions and programs including public and private, research and regional, four-year and two-year institutions, and credential and certificate programs.
+We will operate as an aligned and articulated system to meet student and state needs. - We reinforce the P-20 education continuum.
 We are connected to all parts of the education system, reinforcing relationships so that students have a seamless educational experience independent of where they enter or transfer.
 We embrace our role in developing the educator workforce. - Higher education is a public good that enriches life.
 We depend on higher education to preserve, expand, and transmit knowledge, offer solutions to society's challenges, serve as a civic partner, and enrich life.
-Research at our institutions drives innovation and economic development.
+Research at our institutions expands understanding and drives innovation and economic development.
 Learning is enhanced when students participate in research and hands-on experiences.
-Liberal arts and humanities ensure we support the whole student and better understand the human condition. - Talent developed by the higher education system drives our economy.
-We see a strong, nimble, and innovative higher education system, including career education, as essential to the state's talent development, job creation, and economic growth, all necessary for residents to thrive.
+Liberal arts and humanities ensure we support the whole student and better understand the human condition.
+Institutions are vibrant anchors of communities. - Talent drives our economy.
+We see a strong, nimble, and innovative higher education system, including career education, as essential for the state's talent development, job creation, and economic growth, which are necessary for residents to thrive.